sathyannarayan/Analytics-and-Predictive-modeling-for-IPL-cricket-matches/README.md

 ### input: CSV file
 ### Output: Predictive Model of Machine learning using scikit learn module, statistical data analytics with graphs using Numpy,Matplotlib

-We use Kaggle IPL matches.csv attached with the project in ..\data\matches.csv.
-The data analytics is performed to compare features that affect the outcomes of matches like 'city','toss_decision','toss_winner','venue'.
+Kaggle IPL matches.csv in ..\data\matches.csv is used for analysis and generating a predictive model.
+The data analytics is performed to compare features that influences the outcomes of matches(win/lose).
+The features that are considered are 'city','toss_decision','toss_winner' and 'venue'.
 A predictive model is developed using Machine Learning algorithm to get highest possible accuracy.
-Then feature importance is defined with predictive machine learning model applied and compared against actual data statistics.
-Here RandomForestClassifier is used as it gave 88% accuracy.
+Then feature importance retrieved from predictive model applied reveals the importance of features in determining match outcomes(win/lose).These feature importance is then compared against actual data to check for validity.
+Model used is RandomForestClassifier which gave 88% accuracy.